teckybot/drinkOnRent_backend/README.md

 ### 🔹 User APIs (`/api/user`)
 Protected with **JWT + role=user**

 - `GET /dashboard` → Get assigned purifiers & connection request status
+  - **New:** Automatically links purifiers to the user by phone number if no purifiers are assigned.
+  - Filters out deleted or missing purifiers to prevent null entries.
 - `POST /request-connection` → Request new purifier connection (pending until admin action)

 Socket events received by **Users**: